 - Garlic naan is so versatile and can be served with many dishes.

-- For main meals, you can serve naan with many Indian dishes including bhindi masala, paneer dishes and curries.
+- For main meals, you can serve naan with many Indian dishes including bhindi masala, easy paneer manchurian and creamy sweetcorn curry.

-- You can even serve naan as a wrap with salad, paneer and dips (mint chutney, guacamole and blender salsa.
+- You can even serve naan as a wrap with salad, paneer and dips (like our fresh mint chutney recipe, guacamole (smashed avocado dip) recipe and super quick blender salsa recipe.

-- Fridge: transfer cooled stack of naans onto a paper towel/kitchen towel and wrap with foil and seal to keep airtight and store in fridge.
+Transfer cooled stack of naans onto a paper towel/kitchen towel and wrap with foil and seal to keep airtight and store in fridge.
+Alternatively, transfer into an airtight container.

-- Freezer: line each naan with parchment/baking paper and wrap with foil and seal to keep airtight.
-You can also check out these tips on how to freeze naan for more detailed instructions.
+Line each naan with parchment/baking paper and wrap with foil and seal to keep airtight.
+You can also check out these tips on how to freeze naan bread for more detailed instructions.

-- To reheat: gently wet the naan under a running tap.
+Gently wet the naan under a running tap.
 Allow naan to slowly heat on a preheated tava on low heat.
 Using your spatula to keep flipping the naan to evenly cook both sides.
 Alternatively, place the naan on a microwave safe plate and heat for 30-40 seconds per naan, or until hot and steaming.
 (Optional: you can then transfer onto a preheated tava to crisp up the naan).
+From frozen: allow to defrost for a few hours at room temperature before reheating in the microwave.

 Easy Garlic Naan (without Yeast)